Enterprise AI Operating System in 2026: Comparing the Best

 Salesforce frames its philosophy around “digital labor”.
 Rather than positioning AI agents as assistants that help employees work faster, Salesforce treats them as autonomous digital workers who perform business functions on behalf of the organization — handling lead qualification, resolving customer issues, managing billing disputes — around the clock with minimal human intervention.

-- Data 360 (The Context Layer): Unifies customer and enterprise data into a single semantic layer, strengthened by the ~$8 billion Informatica acquisition that added enterprise-grade data governance, quality, and metadata management.
+Data 360 (The Context Layer): Unifies customer and enterprise data into a single semantic layer with identity resolution, a vector database for semantic search, knowledge graphs, and zero-copy federation with Snowflake, Databricks, BigQuery, and Redshift.
+The ~$8 billion Informatica acquisition further strengthened this layer with enterprise-grade data governance, quality, and metadata management.

-- MuleSoft Agent Fabric (The Execution Layer): The automation and integration layer, connecting agents to any system through APIs, open protocols like MCP, and pre-built connectors.
+MuleSoft Agent Fabric (The Execution Layer): The automation and integration layer, connecting agents to any system through the Anypoint Platform, Topic Center (mapping APIs to agent actions), a unified API Catalog, and pre-built connectors for SAP, Workday, ServiceNow, and hundreds of other systems.

-- Customer 360 Apps (The Domain Layer): The specific applications (Sales, Service, Marketing, Commerce) that provide the domain context to make agents immediately useful.
+Customer 360 Apps (The Domain Layer): The specific applications — Sales Cloud, Service Cloud, Marketing Cloud, Commerce Cloud, Tableau, and Slack — that provide the domain context to make agents immediately useful within the workflows enterprises already run.

 | Strengths | Weaknesses |